Command Buffers

 Each command buffer has a piece of state storing the current device mask of the command buffer.
 This mask controls which physical devices within the logical device all subsequent commands will execute on, including state-setting commands, action commands, and synchronization commands.

-Scissor, exclusive scissor, and viewport state (excluding the count of each) can be set to different values on each physical device (only when set as dynamic state), and each physical device will render using its local copy of the state.
+Scissor, exclusive scissor, and viewport state (excluding the count of each) can be different values on each physical device (only when set as dynamic state), and each physical device will render using its local copy of the state.
 Other state is shared between physical devices, such that all physical devices use the most recently set values for the state.
 However, when recording an action command that uses a piece of state, the most recent command that set that state must have included all physical devices that execute the action command in its current device mask.

 The command buffer’s device mask is orthogonal to the pCommandBufferDeviceMasks member of VkDeviceGroupSubmitInfo.
 Commands only execute on a physical device if the device index is set in both device masks.